-Headaches coming from the neck muscles, joints, and nerves are estimated to account for 20% of all recurrent headaches.¬†Head pain originating from the neck is referred to as cervicogenic headache.¬†This is often felt in the neck, back of the head, or around the eyes.
-Pain is mostly on one side of the head and neck.¬†Neck movements or sustained postures, such as sitting at a desk, exacerbate the pain.¬†Medications are mostly ineffective.¬†Thankfully, research over the last 10 to 15 years shows exercise is effective for managing headaches.
+Approximately 20% of headaches originate from the muscles, joints, and nerves of the neck.
+Symptoms include pain in the neck, back of the head, and around the eyes.
+Pain is mostly on 1 side of the head and neck.
+Neck movements or sustained postures, like sitting at a desk, exacerbate the pain.
+Medications are mostly ineffective.
+Thankfully, research over the last 10 to 15 years proves exercise is effective for managing headaches.

 Research Supports Exercise for Managing Headaches and Neck Pain

-In 2010, researchers from Finland investigated the effectiveness of 3 different types of exercise programs in patients with cervicogenic headache.¬†One group performed stretching and strengthening exercises for the neck and shoulders.¬†The other group performed stretching and endurance exercises.¬†The third group performed only stretching.
+In 2010, researchers from Finland investigated the effectiveness of 3 different types of exercise programs in patients with neck pain and headaches.
+One group performed stretching and strengthening exercises for the neck and shoulders.
+The other group performed stretching and endurance exercises.
+The third group performed only stretching.

 After 12 weeks, headaches decreased by 69% in the strengthening group, 58% in the endurance group and by only 37% in the stretching group.¬†This study showed endurance and strengthening exercises, and not stretching exercises, are effective for managing headaches from the neck.¬†The exercises which follow in this article are endurance and strengthening exercises which can easily be incorporated at home.